 Equisetum trachyodon and Equisitum variegatum still to be found at same sitesRubus saxitalis(Stone Bramble) Craigballyharkey??Prunus padus (Bird Cherry) still found.

-The Green Veined White appears to have been much rarer than it now.The Silver-Washed Fritillary appears to have been much more common than now.The Marsh Fritillary occurs in several worked-out bogs-it may therefore be worth having a look,and may still be found.Peacocks possibly more common now than they were a century ago.Painted ladies still have the same variability-depending on migration.Large Heath is perhaps less common.Common Blue is still local, and as observed then, appears to be brighter than coastal specimens.Death Head Hawk Moth probably just as uncommon.Eyed Hawk Moth, I have not seen in this area.Narrow bordered Five Spot Burnet Moth we have recently seen near Dungannon
+The Green Veined White seems to have been much rarer than it now.The Silver-Washed Fritillary appears to have been much more common than now.The Marsh Fritillary occurs in several worked-out bogs-it might therefore be worth having a look,and may still be found.Peacocks possibly more common now than they were a century ago.Painted ladies still have the same variability-depending on migration.Large Heath is perhaps less common.Common Blue is still local, and as observed then, appears to be brighter than coastal specimens.Death Head Hawk Moth probably just as uncommon.Eyed Hawk Moth, I have not seen in this area.Narrow bordered Five Spot Burnet Moth we have recently seen near Dungannon